scrapy/scrapy/docs/topics/downloader-middleware.rst

 In order to use your storage backend, set:

-* :setting:`HTTPCACHE_STORAGE` to path of your custom storage class.
+* :setting:`HTTPCACHE_STORAGE` to the Python import path of your custom storage class.

 HTTPCache middleware settings